Pre-festival Recommendations for MICF 2015

 Please note, the festival hasn’t started yet, so this is purely based on previous quality, not this year’s shows!

-My favourites from last year include Celia Pacquola (nominated for the Barry - aka the best show) and Michael Workman (who should have been nominated!).
+My favourites from last year include Celia Pacquola (nominated for the Barry - aka the best show) and Cassie Workman (who should have been nominated!).

 Celia Pacquola is actually repeating her 2014 show, so that’s a solid gold pick right there.